postsharp/Metalama/README.md

   - [Compatibility with PostSharp MSIL](#compatibility-with-postsharp-msil)
   - [Architecture](#architecture)

-PostSharp "Caravela" is an extension of the Microsoft "Roslyn" C# compiler that allows you automatically transform your source code at build time
+PostSharp "Caravela" is an extension of the Microsoft "Roslyn" C# compiler that allows you to automatically transform your source code at build time
-(and, in the future, design time) based on encapsulated code transformations are called _aspects_.
+(and, in the future, design time) based on encapsulated code transformations called _aspects_.
 PostSharp "Caravela" can be used for aspect-oriented programming, but is not limited to it.

 > Caravela is currently in EARLY PREVIEW stage and is not intended for commercial use.